Table of Contents

 -d '{"query": "what are the banned phrases in our style guide?", "retrieval_model": {"search_method": "hybrid_search", "top_k": 4}}'

 LangFlow is the most Python-native of the three.
-The official docs describe it as “an open-source, Python-based, customizable framework for building AI applications” with first-class agent and Model Context Protocol (MCP) support (docs.langflow.org).
-It is now backed by DataStax, which markets a hosted Langflow offering alongside the OSS project; if your team is already on DataStax / Astra DB, that integration is the cleanest hosted path.
+The official docs call it "an open-source, Python-based, customizable framework for building AI applications" with first-class agent and Model Context Protocol (MCP) support (docs.langflow.org).
+DataStax backs it now and markets a hosted Langflow offering alongside the OSS project.
+Already on DataStax or Astra DB?
+That integration is the cleanest hosted path you have.

-The builder is a node graph where each node is a typed component (LLM, prompt, retriever, tool, custom Python).
-You can export and import flows as JSON, which is what makes LangFlow attractive to teams that want a visual layer for prototyping but a code-first deployment story afterwards.
+The builder is a node graph.
+Each node is a typed component: LLM, prompt, retriever, tool, custom Python.
+Flows export and import as JSON.
+That is the feature that makes LangFlow attractive to teams that want a visual layer for prototyping but a code-first deployment story afterward.

 Where LangFlow stops being the right answer: if no one on your team writes Python, the friction of installing a Python runtime and managing virtualenvs is real, and Flowise will feel more natural.
 If your application is a packaged product where the visual builder is a feature for end users, LangFlow's UX leans more "developer tool" than "embedded product surface."